apankrat/notes/intrusive-containers/readme.md

 ## The same, in C++

-Due to an inherent need for the `offsetof` macro, implementing C-style intrusive containers that work in all possible C++ cases is not possible.
+Due to an inherent need for the `offsetof` macro, implementing C-style intrusive containers that work in *all* possible C++ scenarios is not possible.
 This has to do with various edge and UB cases including, for example, virtual inheritance ([link](https://en.wikipedia.org/wiki/Offsetof#Limitations)).